Effective backdoor attack on graph neural networks in link prediction tasks

 \section{Experiment}

-To verify the effectiveness of the proposed backdoor attack method, we conduct the following experiments: initially, we test the attack success rates of the backdoor models generated under different poisoning rates on samples with the trigger and the prediction accuracy on clean samples to evaluate the attack effectiveness and stealthiness of backdoor models, as described in Section \ref{section:5.2}; secondly, we compare these results with the baseline to assess the effectiveness of the backdoor attack method proposed in this paper, as described in Section \ref{section:5.3}.
-Then we test the effects of different budgets $k$ on the attack success rates of the backdoor models and the prediction accuracy of the backdoor model on clean samples respectively, as described in Section \ref{section:5.4}.
-Finally we conducted the ablation studies to confirm the effectiveness of the scoring-based poisoned node pairs selection method used in the paper, as described in Section \ref{section:5.5}.
+The following four experiments have been conducted to evaluate the effectiveness of the proposed backdoor attack.
+Firstly, we generated the backdoored GNN models with different poisoning rates and tested the attack success rate of these backdoored models on samples with trigger as well as their prediction accuracy on clean samples respectively to evaluate the effectiveness and stealthiness of the proposed backdoor attack. as described in Section \ref{section:5.2}.
+Secondly, we compared these results with the baseline to assess the performance of the proposed backdoor attack, as described in Section \ref{section:5.3}.
+Next we tested the impacts of different trigger sizes on the attack success rates of the backdoored models and their prediction accuracy on clean samples respectively, as described in Section \ref{section:5.4}.
+Finally we conducted the ablation studies to confirm the eﬀectiveness of the score function used to select node pairs for poisoning on the performance of the proposed backdoor attack, as described in Section \ref{section:5.5}.